-Some compounds dissolve in water very well.
-But there is a dissolving limit of water.
-After that limit, compound does not dissolve in water furthermore and deposit on the bottom of the solution.
-Solubility depends on temperature.
-We can express solubility as g/l , g/dm3.
+After that maximum limit, the compound does not dissolve in water furthermore and deposit on the bottom of the solution.
+You can see two separate parts in the aqueous solution.

 When temperature increases dissolving amount (solubility) increases.